maucejo/elsearticle/docs/manual.typ

 === Subfigures

 Subfigures are not built-in features of Typst, but the #package[Elsearticle] template provides a way to handle them.
-It is based on the #package[subpar] that allows you to create subfigures and properly reference them.
+It is based on the #package[subpar] package that allows you to create subfigures and properly reference them.

 To create a subfigure, you can use the following syntax: